-In 2021, our stockholder engagement included participation in investor conferences as well as individual investor meetings with stockholders and prospective stockholders.
-Conversations spanned topics including, but not limited to, clinical development plans, corporate strategy and potential restructuring of the Company.
-Following the appointment of our new Chief Executive Officer, Kevin S. Boyle, Sr., on August 31, 2021, we outlined our go-forward strategy solely focused on TCR-T cell therapies.
+In 2022, our stockholder engagement included participation in investor conferences as well as individual investor meetings with stockholders and prospective stockholders.
+Conversations spanned topics including, but not limited to, clinical development plans and corporate strategy.
+We also engaged 6 Degrees, a public relations firm, to assist us in communicating with our investors.